VLSI-EDA/PoC/README.rst

 Some IP Cores are shipped are pre-configured vendor IP Cores.
 If such IP cores shall be used in a HDL project, it's recommended to use PoC to create, compile and if needed patch these IP cores.
-See :doc:`Synthesis </UsingPoC/Synthesis>` for more details.
+See `Synthesis <http://poc-library.readthedocs.io/en/latest/UsingPoC/Synthesis.html>`_ for more details.